Leptospirosis in Dogs

 How common is leptospirosis?

 Leptospirosis is uncommon in areas where widespread vaccination of dogs is routine.
-Outbreaks of the disease are still seen from time to time however, because vaccines protect only against the four most prevalent serovars of Leptospira.
-Leptospirosis is more common in rural, wooded areas.
-Increased numbers of cases are seen in the South, Midwest, East Coast, and Appalachian regions.
+However, disease outbreaks are still seen from time to time because vaccines protect only against the four most prevalent serovars of Leptospira.
+Leptospirosis was more common in rural, wooded areas; however, it is now commonly found in urban settings.